 Free Will & POA

 Can I Make My Own Will or nominate a Power of Attorney or create an Advance Healthcare Directive & HIPAA Authorization in Florida?
 Yes.
 Florida residents can create their own will or POA without an attorney.
 If you know who you want to handle your estate, what assets you have and who you want to receive those assets, you are ready to make a will.
-Aligning with our core values, Avalon Park residence can create their Last Will and Power of Attorney for free, at your own time and comfort of your home.
-Signup or register
+Aligning with our core values, Avalon Park residence can create their Last Will and Power of Attorney for free, self-help, at your own time and comfort of your home.

 We are United States Mobile Notary Publics, public officials who notarize legal documents, notarize your will and provide apostille services.
 A notary is required to make your will self-proving.
 When a will is self-proving, it can be admitted to probate without needing your witnesses’ testimony, which can speed up the process.
 The witnesses’ signatures are also notarized on a self-proved will, as such the notary may not serve as one of the witnesses.
 See the list of suggested witnesses in our FAQ below.